freeskylier/lier/[developers]-Questions-and-Answers.md

 at the time, you may not even notice.
 We plan to intelligently limit the resources Lantern consumes while you're using your computer in the future (see [#19](https://github.com/getlantern/lantern/issues/19)).

-### <a name="udp"/> How does Lantern use reliable UDP?
-Lantern makes use of UDP to cross NATs and firewall.
-We then use those NAT/firewall traversed connections to send [UDT](http://udt.sourceforge.net/) data.
-Lantern runs true TLS directly on top of that UDT layer.

 ### <a name="contributing"/> How can I contribute?